hohilwik/circuit-controllability/README.md

 # Input Format

 Circuit file, using a format similar to netlists.
-It should be easy enough to create a traversable graph of the circuit with resizing vectors.
+The program creates a traversable graph of the circuit with resizing vectors.
 ```
 INPUTS <number of input lines>
 1 2 3 4 5 // numbering for every input line